nccgroup/libptmalloc/docs/UserGuide.md

         [-o]
         [addresses [addresses ...]]

-Show one or more chunks metadata and contents
+Show one or more chunks' header and contents

 Can provide you with a summary of a chunk (one-line) or more verbose information of every field (multiple lines).